Blog, Events & News

 Are Compromised Credentials Being Used on Your Website?

-It’s reported in the news almost every day, another company has been breached and more user credentials have been leaked.
+It’s reported in the news almost every day, another company has been breached and more leaked user compromised credentials are apparent.
 With breaches occurring so frequently a potential account takeover attack on your site or application has never been higher.

 Someone else’s breach IS your problem.

 When there is a reported data leak or credentials are compromised, usernames and passwords become available to purchase on the dark web.
 With every new breach, the dark web comes alive with a frenzy of hidden activity.
-Hackers and fraudsters scramble to validate combinations against other websites by using sophisticated automation technologies to test credentials, either on mass, across thousands of websites, or extremely targeted against specific online services and eCommerce platforms.
+Hackers and fraudsters scramble to validate combinations against other websites by using sophisticated automation technologies to test credentials, either on mass, across thousands of websites, or extremely targeted against specific online services and eCommerce platforms, leading to compromised credentials in your business.

 This is becoming even easier to do particularly due to the rise in sophistication of Cracking tools to automate the attacks with little knowledge of traditional hacking techniques required, plus, the widespread customers reusing the same password across multiple sites.